 Processed foods have become a dominant food supply these days, taking up space on the shelves which unfortunately are purchased and consumed by millions of healthy and unhealthy individuals.
 Of course we can blame great marketing, advertising and product placement in grocery stores, however we must ultimately put blame on ourselves when consuming in these unhealthy products.

 So what exactly are processed foods and why are processed foods bad for you?
 Find out as we dive into this unhealthy topic and transform your taste buds into healthy, unprocessed foods.

 There is a major difference between mechanical processed food and chemical processed food.

-According to Authority Nutrition, processed foods are dependent upon a single ingredient food with no added chemicals, which then doesn’t matter if it’s been ground or put into a jar, it’s still real food.
+The colon should be cleansed more frequently if processed foods are consumed.
+Real foods may have a single ingredient or multiple ingredients, but what is important is that there are no added chemicals; it doesn’t matter if it’s been ground or put into a jar, it’s still real food.
 However… foods that have been chemically processed and made solely from refined ingredients and artificial substances, are what is generally known as “processed food.”

 Why are processed foods bad for your health?

 Through the excessive heating and cooling process, which are required in order to give processed foods extended shelf life, destroying vital nutrients.
 Also, blanching vegetables before they are packaged causes water-soluble vitamins like vitamin B to fall out.
 Milling grains for breads will cause the husk to fall off, which stores most of the valuable nutrients, and that’s only a few examples to share.